Guided Walking Tour

-Please be aware Pompeii site is extended on a surface of approximately 160 acres.
-To make the best of your time Leisure Italy offers an optional professionally guided service.
-Our guided walking tour shall be adapted to the interests and walking attitude of the participants.
+The Pompeii site extends on a surface of approximately 160 acres.
+To make the best of your time, Leisure Italy offers qualified guided service.
+Our guided walking tour is adapted to the interests and walking attitude of the participants.

-The following is a suggested itinerary for our private guided walking tour but please let us know if you have any special request.
+The following is a just suggested possible itinerary for our private guided walking tour: let us know would there be any special request!

-You will certainly recognize some of the bakeries of Pompeii, with their ovens and their grinding machines: incredible but true some round carbonized loaves of bread were found during the excavations.
-This is nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…
+You will recognise some of the Bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonised loaves of bread were found during the excavations.
+Remains of ancient food, such as almonds, pine cones, figs, lentils, etc, have been discovered during the excavations, but it is hardly ever on display due to preservation reasons.

 Tour Reviews